nsubordin81/coding-scratch/databricks_cert/things_I_need.md

 so the architecture consists of the cloud infrastructure which could be any of the 3 major providers, aws, google or azure. that is where databricks provisions the nodes, this is part of the data plane, the nodes in the cluster are all built with the components of the databricks runtime which includes thingns like spark and delta lake. that is bundled into the node as software. this is still the data plane. the control plane lives on top of that and is where you interact with databricks. it has notebooks, workspaces, jobs, batch and etl, and dashboards and the like. this is also where you ahve cluster manager, workflow management interfaces.

+the data plane is storage (databricks file system) and computer (virtual machines and clusters) it will use the subscriber's cloud account to provision.

 ## Differentiate between all-purpose clusters and jobs clusters

 **Your answer:**